hiranumn/DeepAccNet/README.md

 - The dataset used to train this model can be accessed through [here](https://files.ipd.uw.edu/pub/DeepAccNet/decoys8000k.zip).
 Training splits can be accessed through [data](data)
 - DeepAccNet prediction on the test set can be downloaded [here](https://files.ipd.uw.edu/pub/DeepAccNet/test_preds.zip).
 - DeepAccNet prediction on the CAMEO set can be downloaded [here](https://files.ipd.uw.edu/pub/DeepAccNet/CAMEO_preds.zip).
-- DeepAccNet prediction on the CAMEO set can be downloaded [here](https://files.ipd.uw.edu/pub/DeepAccNet/CASP13_preds.zip).
+- DeepAccNet prediction on the CASP13 set can be downloaded [here](https://files.ipd.uw.edu/pub/DeepAccNet/CASP13_preds.zip).

 # Updates
 - Repo initialized 2020.7.20